Empowering individuals and fostering communities on a transformative journey towards mental health and well-being, together.

 Mental illness often fractures relationships and leads to isolation.
 Once someone is isolated, they’re also less likely to get better.

-providing a supportive community for adults with a history of mental illness
+Providing a supportive community for adults with a history of mental illness

-providing peer services to individuals who may struggle to create connections in the community
+Providing peer services to individuals who may struggle to create connections in the community

-providing peer services to individuals who may struggle to create connections in the community
+Providing peer services to individuals who may struggle to create connections in the community

 providing a supportive community run by women in recovery, for women working on their recovery